estuhub/digital-hippo/README.md

 ### resend

 To send emails that land in the inbox and not in the spam folder.
 Create an account in their website and use the API key in your code.
-For more info, check [documentation](https://resend.com/docs/send-with-nextjs)
+For more info, check [documentation](https://resend.com/docs/send-with-nextjs) \
+To install: `npm install resend`

 ### nodemailer